 Note: Much of the writing on the superconscious focuses on how it’s this state of bliss, a kind of nirvana.
 Considering the wide variety of experiences people have, it wouldn’t always necessarily be so.
 For example, when someone feels certain doom is impending, that would be far from a blissful state, yet the messaging would take a similar form.
 People throughout time have reported feelings the world is doomed or going to end.
-We need to take them for their world, that they feel this way and that these feelings are every bit as real as those of a blissful nirvana.
+We need to take them at their word that they feel this way.

 Processing these inner feelings can lead one to the state of bliss, but if we’re talking about mental states, it’s mistaken to think it’s always that way.
 In the study on Near-Death.com, the feeling of overwhelming love was reported in 69 percent of near-death experiences.
 That means 31 percent of them didn’t have that kind of experience though it wouldn’t necessarily mean they had a feeling of torment.
 The survey did not specify.